Biden widens list of Chinese firms off-limits for investment | Technology

 - United States

+The executive order is the latest indication that Biden has not softened Washington's stance on alleged security risks from companies US officials say are linked to the Chinese “military and industrial complex''.

-President Joe Biden has nearly doubled the list of Chinese companies whose shares are off-limits to US investors in the latest sign he is not softening Washington's stance toward Beijing.
-An executive order issued late Thursday says it aims to "solidify and strengthen" an order signed last year by his predecessor Donald Trump by strengthening controls on investments in Chinese companies that the US says are linked to defense and surveillance.
-The intention is to "ensure that US investments are not supporting Chinese companies that undermine the security or values of the United States and our allies,'' the order says.
-The revised list includes companies that Washington alleges contribute to surveillance of religious and ethnic minorities or repression and "serious human rights abuses."
-Many of the companies on the expanded list already were on a Defense Department blacklist that limits access to American technology and investment.
+It says the aim of the revised order is to “ensure that US investments are not supporting Chinese companies that undermine the security or values of the United States and our allies''.

+The revised list includes companies that Washington alleges contribute to surveillance of religious and ethnic minorities or to repression and “serious human rights abuses.”
+Many but not all of the companies on the expanded list already were on a Defence Department blacklist that limits access to American technology and investment.

-There was no immediate comment from Beijing.
-But Chinese officials have accused the US of distorting the concept of national security and abusing state power and warned Beijing will take unspecified necessary measures to protect the rights and interests of Chinese enterprises.
-Semiconductor Manufacturing International Corp., or SMIC, was not on the original list of banned securities investments.
-It plays a leading role in the ruling party's effort to reduce reliance on the US and other foreign technology by creating Chinese suppliers of processor chips and other components.
+Semiconductor Manufacturing International Corp or SMIC is on the new list of banned securities investments but was not on the original list.
+It plays a leading role in the ruling party's effort to reduce reliance on US and other foreign technology by creating Chinese suppliers of processor chips and other components.

 The Commerce Department list forbids US firms from exporting or transferring technology with the companies named unless permission has been obtained from the US government.
 About 60 Chinese companies were added to the list in December, including drone maker DJI and semiconductor firm SMIC.